qqandy0120/AICUP-2023-Team-3455/README.md

 ```

 ## Download all Data and ckpt
 **Here will download a zip file.
-All file required when reproduce is in it!**
+All file required when reproduce is in it!
+It for one not reproducing training part.**
-There are also seperate download link below for each task.
+There are also seperate download link below for each task. </br>
+or download by link: [data/ and checkpoints/](https://drive.google.com/file/d/1XFWUIFrkUogNHNCuWvJaz-5Ec1N32UaK/view?usp=drive_link)
 ```bash
 bash download.sh
 ```